daveyc/iperf/docs/faq.rst

   <https://fasterdata.es.net/performance-testing/network-troubleshooting-tools/iperf/multi-stream-iperf3/>`_
   to achieve faster speeds.

-I’m trying to use iperf3 on Windows, but having trouble.
+Im trying to use iperf3 on Windows, but having trouble.
 What should I do? iperf3 is not officially supported on Windows, but iperf2 is.
 We recommend you use iperf2.